krenalis/krenalis/doc/src/sources/sftp.md

 # SFTP Data Source

-The SFTP data source allows you to read user data from files stored on an SFTP server.
-You can unify this data as users within Meergo by retrieving files in various formats, such as CSV, Excel, and others.
+The SFTP data source allows you to import users from files stored on an SFTP server.
+You can unify this data as users within Meergo by importing files in various formats, such as CSV, Excel, and others.

 SFTP (Secure File Transfer Protocol) is a secure network protocol used for transferring files over a secure connection, providing encryption and data integrity.